MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/m365d-autoir-actions.md

    - Select **Go hunt** to go into [Advanced hunting](advanced-hunting-overview.md).

 > [!TIP]
 > You now have more options to review and approve/reject a remediation action.
 In addition to using the Action center, you can also approve or reject a remediation action while reviewing an incident.
-For more information, see [Approve or reject pending actions](./investigate-incidents.md#approve-or-reject-pending-actions).
+For more information, see [Approve or reject remediation actions](./investigate-incidents.md#approve-or-reject-remediation-actions).

 ## Undo completed actions